 Cole Insurance Agency, Inc.

 Being a good insurance agency means being there for your clients when they need you most.
 At Cole Insurance Agency, Inc., we like to think we’re a pretty good insurance agency.
 Our mission, after all, is to provide outstanding service in person and online.
-With a variety of ways to get in touch with us, including three convenient offices in Kentucky, we’re confident that we’ll meet our goal of serving you to the best of our ability.
+With a variety of ways to get in touch with us, including three convenient offices throughout Kentucky, we’re confident that we’ll meet our goal of serving you to the best of our ability.

 Insurance isn’t just about the service you receive—though, we won’t deny it’s a big part.
 It’s also about the coverage and protection you can get.
 As an independent agency, we work with some of the nation’s top-rated carriers to offer you a range of coverage and price options to choose from.
 In addition, as members of SIAA, we have access to their vast network of insurance companies.
 Let us handle the insurance shopping for you.
 You might end up saving a lot.